-With lumber prices spiking over 170% since April 2020 due to the pandemic, builders and developers are searching for solutions to keep profitability up and homes affordable.
-One attractive option to consider is working with wood alternatives, like Insulated Concrete Forms (ICFs).
+With fluctuating lumber prices, builders and developers are searching for solutions to keep profitability up and homes affordable.
+An alternative to wood framing to consider is insulated concrete form (ICFs) construction.

 ICFs from Nudura provide design professionals, architects, engineers, and contractors a more efficient way to build structures.
 In addition to being a more cost-effective resource than lumber, the innovative material offers many benefits throughout the construction process and for homeowners.

 Today’s buyers are demanding more energy-efficient and sustainable homes, and regulatory energy-code requirements are becoming increasingly strict.
-Nudura energy-efficient construction materials provide up to 58% energy savings compared to traditional building methods using wood.
+Nudura ICFs provide up to 58% energy savings compared to traditional building methods using wood.